golemfactory/awesome-golem/README.md

 ### VPN

 - [Yagna httpx client](https://github.com/golemfactory/ya-httpx-client/tree/johny-b/vpn) - VPN usage on Yagna demonstrating communication with a provider-based HTTP server the way you communicate with any other HTTP server.
+- [Golem Provider with network access](https://github.com/jedbrooke/golem-network-requestor) - A requstor that acts as a http proxy for running providers, allowing them to access the wider internet.

 ### Games